bareeraverse/LMS-API/README.md

 ---
 ## API Testing

-Use Postman or cURL to test endpoints.
+Use Postman to test endpoints.
 JWT authentication required for protected routes.

 ---